 (2) For initiated measures, the petition representatives shall be solely responsible for summarizing all comments filed in favor of the ballot issue.
 The designated election official shall summarize all comments filed in opposition to the ballot issue.

-(3) Petition representatives required to summarize favorable comments in favor of their petition shall submit the summary in typewritten form to the designated election official for the jurisdiction in which the petition is presented no later than forty-three days before the election.
+(3) Petition representatives required to summarize favorable comments in favor of their petition shall submit the summary in typewritten form to the designated election official for the jurisdiction in which the petition is presented no later than forty-four days before the election.
 If a summary is not filed by the petition representatives within the time allowed, the designated election official shall print the following in the ballot issue notice where the summary would appear: “No summary was filed by the statutory deadline.”

 (3.5) For political subdivisions of the state, including but not limited to special districts, that have no designated election official, the governing body of a political subdivision shall be solely responsible for preparing the summary of the filed comments in favor of and in opposition to the ballot issue for the ballot issue notice required by section 20 (3) (b) (v) of article X of the state constitution.